- Posted by doEEEt Media Group

 Offering end-to-end backend semiconductor manufacturing, from wafer singulation to assembled products, the company’s design and process IP enables customers to reduce development and manufacturing costs plus reduce time to market.

 Matt Booker, Head of Sales and Assembly Services, comments: “We serve a variety of high-tech markets.
 For example, we’ve done projects for ESA, the European Space Agency.
 We also have customers in medical, and we’ve made components for machine vision systems in the industrial sector.”

 Alter Technology UK recently attained AS/EN 9100 quality management certification, based on ISO 9001 but focusing on the aviation, space, and defense industries.

 We’re the only packaging company in the Alter group,” continues Booker, “and we serve worldwide markets from right here in the UK.
 Most of the work we do is for customers directly, but we also enable our parent company to take on projects that require off-the-shelf devices as well as custom-packaged chips, which is where we come in.”

 Product volumes range from 10 devices through to a few tens of thousands.

-Alter Technology UK operates a Class 10,000 cleanroom with specific areas therein achieving Class 1000.
-There is also a designated ‘grey area’ where activities such as wafer sawing, destructive testing and cross-sectioning/polishing take place.
+Alter Technology UK operates a Class 10,000 cleanroom with specific areas achieving Class 1000.
+There is also a designated ‘grey area’ where activities such as wafer sawing, destructive testing, and cross-sectioning/polishing occur.

-Equipment used in the company’s manufacturing processes includes wafer saws, pick and place machines, wire bonders, plastic mould injection and hermetic sealing equipment.
-Ancillary equipment includes a non-contact metrology system, an x-ray machine and a destructive test system which are all used to validate manufacturing processes.
+The company’s manufacturing processes include wafer saws, pick and place machines, wire bonders, plastic mould injection, and hermetic sealing equipment.
+Ancillary equipment consists of a non-contact metrology system, an x-ray machine, and a destructive test system; all used to validate manufacturing processes.

 The company also has a ball bonding machine, which was bought from new and has provided over 10 years of service.